ASTM F3039: Leak and Dye Penetration Laboratory Testing

 Request a quote and find out first hand about our competitive pricing, timely process, and outstanding reputation.
 Have a question about leak and dye penetration testing?
 Contact us and we will determine the best course of action.

-ASTM F3039 is a procedure that will detect leak sites and package integrity.
+The ASTM F3039 flexible package and pouch dye test is a procedure that will detect leak sites and package integrity.
 However, the testing is not quantitative.
 No leak size can be determined from the penetration test.
 Therefore, this method is stated to be a go/no-go test.
 Ingress or egress of gas or moisture through leaks in nonporous packages can degrade sensitive contents.

-This test method for detecting leaks in nonporous flexible barrier materials is destructive.
+This ATSM integrity and sustainability pouch dye penetration test method for detecting leaks in nonporous flexible barrier materials is destructive.
 Meaning that the samples should not be used for final product packaging.
-This standard does not address all of the safety concerns associated with its use.
+ASTM F3039 standard testing does not address all of the safety concerns associated with its use.

 ASTM F3039 integrity testing covers dye penetrant solutions into the package of the seal.
 Channels formed will be detected within 5 seconds.
 The package is rotated as necessary to expose each seal edge so that the dye penetrant can ensure complete exposure.